 Modifications will have to be made as the disease progresses, but there are still opportunities to incorporate physical activity into the senior’s day, including:

 - Sit to stand: From a seated position, with as much help as needed, the person will rise up to a standing position, pause for a few seconds, and come back to a seated position.
 Repeat several times.

 - Chair stretches: This video offers several different stretches that will help strengthen and build muscles throughout the body.

 - Bed stretches: For a senior who is bed-bound, moving and bending the arms and legs, either independently or with support, can help relieve stiff muscles.

-Reach out to Morning Glory Home Care’s Alton respite care experts for help with implementing a good (physician-approved) fitness regimen for a loved one with dementia, along with the friendly companionship that makes exercise more pleasurable!
+Reach out to Morning Glory Home Care, Highland Alzheimer’s care provider for the surrounding areas, for help with implementing a good (physician-approved) fitness regimen for a loved one with dementia, along with the friendly companionship that makes exercise more pleasurable!
 Reach us any time at 618-667-8400.
 Visit our Service Area page for a full list of the communities in which we provide care.